 - gravity feed

-Airbrush models with such feed systems have a paint reservoir or cup above the main part of a tool that allows for working with a low air pressure.
+Gravity feed airbrush models have a paint reservoir or cup above the main part of a tool that allows for working with a low air pressure.
 This means you will have more control over spraying paint and the ability to paint fine lines.
 In this way, airbrushes with gravity feed systems can be more economical.
 And what's more, they are easy to clean.

 - bottom feed